-1. Disconnect the IR cable and the two T6 screws on the IR board.
-Lift the IR board from its mounting bracket.
+- 1. Disconnect the IR cable from the IR board connector. - 2.
+Using a Torx T6 screwdriver, remove the two IR board screws.
+Remove the IR board from its mounting bracket.

-2. Using a Torx T6 screwdriver, remove the two IR board mounting screws.
+3. Using a Torx T6 screwdriver, remove the two IR board mounting screws.
 Remove the IR board mounting bracket from the logic board.

-3. Note: If you are replacing the IR cable, you must remove the optical drive and disconnect the cable from the logic board.
+4. Note: If you are replacing the IR cable, you must remove the optical drive and disconnect the cable from the logic board.